Bonython, Australian Capital Territory: Amenities

 Being so close to the Tuggeranong Town Centre, Bonython contains very few shops of its own – a general store and a couple of niche shops.
 In the centre of the suburb is the Bonython Primary School, opened by Queen Elizabeth II in 1992.
 Located in Hurtle Avenue and adjoining the Bonython shops, it is a public school operated by the ACT Government (Department of Education and Training) and includes Bonython Pre-school.
 The school’s catchment area is primarily the suburb of Bonython itself – 68%.of students live within the school’s catchment area, while 32% of students are 'out-of-area'.
 According to the Department’s publication Towards 2020 Renewing Our Schools For the Future, Bonython Primary School had 365 children enrolled in 2006 (capacity 400), sufficient numbers to ensure the school’s survival to 2010 and beyond.
 Bonython Pre-school had 65 children enrolled in 2006.
 The school was designed for conversion into unit-style residential accommodation when, eventually, school enrolments are insufficient to sustain its continued operation.

 On Barr-Smith Avenue, close to the Bonython Primary School, is Kindy Patch Child Care Centre.
 This Centre provides childcare to working parents.

 Between Bonython Primary School and Drakeford Drive is the Bonython Neighbourhood oval.
 This is a community oval, used by school students on school days and by various Tuggeranong sporting clubs on weekends.
 The oval surface suffered badly during the 2000-2010 drought and was not maintained for much of that time due to water restrictions.
 However, in 2013, the oval was restored to a good quality.

-Good bus stops and bus shelters provide excellent access to Tuggeranong Town Centre and beyond.
-ACTION buses routes 78 and 81 links Bonython to the Tuggeranong Town Centre.
-A commute from Bonython to Civic (with a change at Tuggeranong interchange since April 2019) in morning peak hour traffic takes approximately 40–45 minutes.